 Those who follow Interesting Thing of the Day closely will by now have noticed more than a passing tendency for topics to involve decay, France, or—when possible—both at the same time.
 Undoubtedly some very troubling explanations could be advanced for this phenomenon, but in fact there is no sinister plot afoot, as far as I know.
 The old is often more interesting than the new, and as for France, well, it happens to have quite a lot of old things—as well as some truly excellent food and drink to enjoy before and after looking at them.
 It’s a natural destination for seekers of interesting things.
-On each of our trips to France, we made a point of visiting one of the most famous, interesting, and quiet attractions in Paris: Père-Lachaise Cemetery.
+Indeed, that’s a big part of why my wife and I lived there for five and a half years.
+And we made a point of regularly visiting one of the most famous, interesting, and quiet attractions in Paris: Père-Lachaise Cemetery.

 Père-Lachaise owes its celebrity primarily to the large number of writers, musicians, politicians, and other famous people buried there.
 Among the cast are Frédéric Chopin, Eugène Delacroix, Marcel Proust, Gertrude Stein, and Oscar Wilde.
 The cemetery, which is also the largest park in Paris, has more than 70,000 plots.
-The sheer size, along with its hilly terrain, twisting roads, and thousands of trees, makes navigation a challenge, and most people purchase maps for a few euros before entering the site (which is free to the public).
+The sheer size, along with its hilly terrain, twisting roads, and thousands of trees, makes navigation a challenge, and those without suitable tech in their pockets can purchase maps for a few euros before entering the site (which is free to the public).

 Name That Tomb